Happy New Year! Let’s proactively start the New Year with a talk about some practical Autodesk Civil 3D realities.

 - Tend to grow in size, number, and complexity over time

-- Contain Settings which can and do complicate Style maintenance and update processes.
+- Contain Civil 3D Settings which can and do complicate Style maintenance and update processes.

-Therefore, the development and maintenance of specialized Style collections is more problematic or at least tend to be avoided.
+Therefore, the development and maintenance of specialized Styles collections is more problematic or at least we tend to avoid them.

 - Ignores and/or complicates the creation and maintenance of separate Publish templates.

-The idea that you might have, want, or need a separate Publish template may seem absurd.
+The idea that we might have or want a separate Publish template seems absurd.

 - Creation of new separate specialty collections and resources are more problematic.

 The creation of these means there are now multiple forms of the known good.